rebeccachoo/react-redux-middleware-timer/README.md

 # React App - Timer

+This is a simple example of react redux.
 This is react app that show you a time right now and record it when you click a button.
+It uses react redux to store a state.
+And the state will have a list of times.

 | Feature | Description |
 | -----: | :----------- |